nabilshadman/go-rest-api-jobs-data/README.md

-# Jobs REST API
+# 1. Jobs REST API
-In this project, we develop A REST API with Go (or Golang) that performs CRUD (i.e., CREATE, READ, UPDATE AND DELETE) operations on jobs data saved on a PostgreSQL database.
+In this project, we develop A **REST API** with Go (or Golang) that performs **CRUD** (i.e., CREATE, READ, UPDATE AND DELETE) operations on jobs data saved on a PostgreSQL database.

-Tech stack: Go, PostgreSQL, Postman
+**Tech stack:** Go, PostgreSQL, Postman

-The project consists of these qualities:
+The project consists of these **qualities**:
 - We work with structs and slices to create our model and store and pass data around.
 - We create a router to register our API endpoints and handler functions.
 - We make use of technologies such as the PostgreSQL database for persisting records, Postman for making API requests, third party packages such as gorilla/mux for routing, and other packages for loading environment variables, making http requests, encoding and decoding JSON, performing string conversions and checking types.
 - We refactor our code and create a modular file structure.

-# Set up environment
+## 2. Set up Evironment
-To run the application on your local machine, set up your software environment following the steps below.
+To run the application on your local machine, set up your software environment first following the steps below.

 (1) Install [Go](https://go.dev/doc/install)